azam-analyst/Data-Analytics-Projects/Football-League-Data-Analysis/readme.md

 *************WELCOME To the Top 6 European Football League Data Analysis Project*************

 This  is a data analytics project done on a dataset collected from Kaggle.com containing European football League records of 6 major european leagues.The total number of records were 25,200.
-The dataset contains records from English Premier league, French League,Spanish La Liga,Italian Serie A,German Bundesliga and Eridivisie from 2001 to 2021.The project has been done in three stages.
+The dataset contains records from English Premier league, French League,Spanish La Liga,Italian Serie A,German Bundesliga and Eridivisie from 2001 to 2021.
+For the purpose of the data visulization, data records used was for Year 2018 to 2021.

+The project has been done in three stages.

 Stage 1: The file was opened in excel for general data overview of the dataset.
 Then the unnecessary columns which I was not willing to take into analysis part was deleted.